samyarsadat/crypto_printer_v2/README.md

 The thermal printer's RX pin (usualy the yellow wire) connects to GPIO 14 on the Raspberry pi.
 **DO NOT CONNECT THE TX (USUALY GREEN) WIRE OF THE THERMAL PRINTER TO THE PI.
 IT IS 5V AND IT MIGHT PERMANENTLY DAMAGE YOUR RASPBERRY PI.**

+The thermal printer's GND (black) wire connects to a ground (GND) pin on the pi.

 The led's cathode connects to a ground (GND) pin on the pi and the anode to GPIO 24.

 One of the pins on the button connects to a ground (GND) pin on the pi and the other to GPIO 23.